skeller1/extr/readme.md

-    Executing this script many times only results in one Rails request to the implemented Ext Js Direct Router controller.
+    Executing this script many times only results in one Rails request to the implemented ExtJS Direct Router controller.

 5. __Rails, ActionController, Ext.Direct and `protect_from_forgery`__